RashidJuma198/MyFirstRepo/README.md

-This is practical in IU learning
+This is practical in IU learning Iu is the best School for software dEVELOPMENT